 How To Get To Bang Krachao

-The best way to get to Bang Krachao is to take Uber to Wat Khlong Toei Nok.
+The best way to get to Bang Krachao is to take a Grab to Wat Khlong Toei Nok.
 An even better option is to take the bus #47 whose final stop is next to the entrance of the Wat, on your right hand side.

 From the Wat, walk on in the small paved road toward the pier.
 Don’t expect a large pier!
 This is a tiny local pier where you will find small wood boats that will transfer you on the other side.